-The social worker initiates the PEP as it is seen as part of the care and assessment process for Looked After Children.
-They should complete the document with the assistance of the school's Designated Teacher for Looked After Children, teaching staff, parent / carer and young person.
 In some circumstances, especially when a child / young person is not making progress, staff from the Virtual School for Looked After Children will assist in completing the PEP or attend the PEP meeting.

 The PEP meeting usually takes place at the child / young persons school / provision.
 It is the responsibility of the social worker to invite parent / carers and other relevant people to the meeting.

 The child's views are gathered by the young person's section of the PEP document.
 The child's views may be gathered using any format that is age appropriate but the views should be completed before the PEP meeting / review.
 This ensures that if a young person chooses not to attend his / her PEP meeting for any reason; their views have still been listened to.
 If any concerns are identified or requests for support it must be recorded in the PEP and followed up at PEP meetings.

 The parent / carer also plays a significant role at the meeting and in supporting the child / young person to achieve actions identified thus aiding progress.
 The carer consultation enables carers to identify their involvement with school, their confidence in effectively supporting the education of the children in their care and identification of any training needs.

 In Walsall we currently have an electronic PEP (ePEP):

 - Early years - this records the child's progress from the beginning of nursery to the end of reception;

 - Primary PEP records progress in years 1- 6;

 - Secondary PEP for years 7-11; and the